 The psychology department is committed to providing students with engaging service learning opportunities which deepen the understanding of psychological principles while providing a valuable service to the local community.
 It is one more way in which we enable our students to take what they have learned in the classroom out into their daily lives.

-Child Growth and Development: Students in Child Growth and Development are required to spend 9 hours (6 visits) at the Monroe Circle Community Center (MC3), participating in the Read to a child program...
+Child Growth and Development: Students in Child Growth and Development are required to spend one day a week for 8 weeks at the Monroe Circle Community Center (MC3), participating in their after school program...

 Cognitive Psychology:Students from the Cognitive Psychology class spend 8 hours training dogs at The Pet Refuge, a local animal shelter...